 At the start of the students Junior year another job fair will be held on campus.
 At this point, Junior students will be “married” to a company for the next three years.
 At this point, students will dive head first into the NCCER curriculum.
 The curriculum will be digitalized so that each journeyman can check off the work students are doing on the job site.
 This digitalization will also help the school facilitate more targeted discussions as the students move towards completion of the curriculum.
 Starting Junior year students will also begin completing their core classes for their associate’s degree.
 These courses can take the place of what a traditional high school would be their higher level core courses.

-Upon graduation, students can possess their associate’s degree, their NCCER certification, trade specific certifications, and a vast array of on the job training.
-Our goal is that every graduate is enrolled in college or employed within six weeks of graduation.
+Upon graduation, students will possess their associate’s degree, their NCCER certification, trade specific certifications, and a vast array of on the job training.